ThePix/QuestJS/README.md

 ### Where do I learn more?

 Take a look at the [Wiki](https://github.com/ThePix/QuestJS/wiki) to see the full documentation.
+You will find a tutorial that will explain everything from what you need to download, to how to publish your new game.